AgoraIO-Community/Agora-Unreal-SDK-Blueprint/README.md

 ## Building and running the App

-Open AgoraVideoCall.uproject with Unreal Editor( version no less than 4.23 ).
+Open AgoraVideoCall.uproject with Unreal Editor 4.23-4.25.

 To package the project: